 Navigating The Griffith Observatory : Answers to common questions

-• WIFI: Free public WIFI is available inside the observatory.
+• WIFI: Free public WIFI is available in some areas of Griffith Observatory.

-• Handicap Accessible: The observatory is accessible, with ramps and elevators to accommodate visitors with disabilities.
+• Handicap Accessible: Griffith Observatory is accessible for visitors with disabilities.

 Please note all times and prices subject to change.
 Please check the offical website for details.